-|Create a backup task||Used to create a backup file for an RDS instance.|
+|Create a backup file||Creates a backup task for an instance.|

-|Query the data backup files||Used to view the list of backup files for an RDS instance.|
+|Query the data backup files||Queries the backup files of an instance.|

-|Query backup settings||Used to view the backup settings of an RDS instance.|
+|Query backup settings||Queries the backup settings of an instance.|

-|Modify backup settings||Used to modify the backup settings of an RDS instance.|
+|Modify backup settings||Modifies the backup settings of an instance.|

-|Query backup tasks||Used to obtain the list of backup tasks for an RDS instance.|
+|Query backup tasks||Queries the backup tasks of an instance.|

-|Query log backup files||Used to view binlogs of an RDS instance.|
+|Query log backup files||Queries the log files of an instance.|